SassConf/sassconf.github.io/blog/posts/welcome-elyse-holladay.md

 We reached out to Elyse and asked if she wanted to help us do speaker selection for 2015.
 We couldn't believe she said "Yes!".

-While blind reviews and/or anonymous CFP processes may have worked for other conferences, it didn't work for us.
-(We'll be posting more on this!)
+While blind reviews and/or anonymous CFP processes may have worked for other conferences, [it didn't work for us](/blog/posts/changing-the-cfp.
 This year, we'll have someone on our team that is 100% dedicated to ensuring our stage reflects the voices of the Sass community.

 We are excited and honored to work with Elyse.
 Already her contributions have been paramount.
 We spent a few days in Austin nailing down the details of the CFP and we are so excited to see how it goes this year.